(Introverted iNtuitive Judging)

 INJs who have made up their minds about something can be quite stubborn and unwilling to compromise.
 When faced with an INJ who has "dug in their heels" about something, take some time to present them with clear and valid alternatives to their way of thinking.
 This will help the INJ to not become overly rigid, pompous and unbending in their views.

 Socially, pre-teen INJ's are usually fairly reserved and may be intimidated by large numbers of people.
 They like to watch for awhile before participating.
 It's best not to push the INJ to interact socially before they are ready.
 Allow them to watch first, and jump in when they want to.
 If you are a very extraverted or gregarious adult, don't expect the same behavior your INJ child.
 INJs usually prefer to interact with one person at a time, and enjoy having a couple of close friends rather than a number of acquaintances.
-As the INJ gets a bit older, he or she will probably become more social.
+As the INJ gets a bit older, they will probably become more social.
 In the meantime, understand that your child is probably uncomfortable with large groups of people, and don't make them feel guilty for that fear.
 If your child is afraid of walking into large social situations alone, you might arrange to walk in with your child, or have your child go to the event with a friend.

 Too many suggestions or feedback on a project while it is still going on may interfere with the INJ's creative energy.
 Much of the interest in actually doing the project comes from the INJ's drive to prove their inner visions and independence.
 Any "interference" from the external world will confuse the INJ, and it may cause them to doubt themselves or their idea.
 In any event, it will usually cause them to lose interest in the project and abandon it.
 It's probably best to wait until an INJ's project is finished before commenting.